Sign up for this email series:

 Most people have to deal with back pain at one time or another.
 For people living with axial spondyloarthritis, back pain is more complex than a pulled muscle or an injury.
 Since chronic low back pain is such a common symptom, it’s not always easy to diagnose the correct cause.
-It’s estimated that 6 percent of people with chronic back pain have axial spondyloarthritis, but delays in diagnosis as long as 10 years are common.
+It’s estimated that 6 percent of people with chronic back pain have axSpA, but delays in diagnosis as long as 10 years are common.
 This is unfortunate because a prompt diagnosis can lead to better management of symptoms, help retain function, and lower the risk for permanent damage.
-Here are the basics on how axial spondyloarthritis is recognized and diagnosed.

 Any of these symptoms, especially when they have gone on for three months or more, should be regarded as a potential symptom of axial spondyloarthritis.

 There is no one test that can definitively diagnose axial spondyloarthritis.
 Anyone who has had back pain for more than three months with no clear cause should see a rheumatologist, a doctor who specializes in inflammation of the bones, joints, and muscles.
-The back pain may be the result of inflammation and not a mechanical injury, and this is one of the keys to an axial spondyloarthritis diagnosis.
+The back pain may be the result of inflammation and not a mechanical injury, and this is one of the keys to an axSpA diagnosis.

 The first steps in determining whether someone has axial spondyloarthritis are a medical history and physical examination.
 Your doctor will ask you to bend your joints in different directions to see if your range of motion has been affected.
 They will also move your legs in different directions and press on areas of the pelvis (the sacroiliac joints) to see if pain results.
-Your doctor will ask you when and how often you experience symptoms.
-A family history will also be taken; if a family member has axial spondyloarthritis or another autoimmune condition, like psoriasis or inflammatory bowel disease, this is considered a risk factor.

 Axial spondyloarthritis cannot be diagnosed with a simple test.
 There are several tests that may indicate the presence of axial spondyloarthritis.
 The Assessment of SpondyloArthritis International Society has produced a handbook for diagnosing spondyloarthritis that recommends the following tests.

-It’s important to note that imaging scans that show inflammation can help confirm a diagnosis, but negative imaging scans do not rule out a diagnosis of nonradiographic axial spondyloarthritis.
-Read Intense Pain, Invisible Damage: What X-Rays and MRI Can’t Reveal.
+Imaging scans that show inflammation can help confirm a diagnosis, but negative imaging scans do not rule out a diagnosis of nonradiographic axial spondyloarthritis.

 X-ray imaging can be used to check for inflammatory changes to the sacroiliac joint, where the spine meets the hips.
 These changes are called sacroiliitis.
 If no changes are visible, the X-ray can be saved to compare to later scans to see if damage has developed from further disease activity.